theogroup/ogroup.net/src/_posts/2017-08-21-how-can-malls-remain-relevant.md

   - text_markdown:
     single_image:
     quote: >-
-      But only if malls and their tenants truly understand the value that consumers now place on experience.
+      Malls and their tenants need to truly understand the value that consumers now place on experience.
     video:
       video_id:
       video_width: